Benardi/ml_algorithms/README.md

 tox -e pep8
 ```

+## Contributing

+Please read [CONTRIBUTING.md](https://github.com/Benardi/ml_algorithms/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

-We use [Git](https://git-scm.com) for versioning.
+We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/Benardi/ml_algorithms/tags).

 ## Authors